 - supporting communicable disease control with epidemiological and microbiological analyses.

 - The Public Health Agency of Sweden is a government agency accountable to the Government (Ministry of Health and Social Affairs).

 - Locations for operations and activities are both in Solna (Stockholm) and in Östersund.

-- The English website is under construction and will be launched later in 2014.
+- The English website is under construction and will be launched in 2015.